-Spanish at GCSE will build on the amazing skills you will have already learnt Spanish is made fun and in KS3. interactive through the range of activities that we do with our students.
+Spanish at GCSE will build on the amazing skills you will have already learnt in KS3.
+Spanish is made fun and interactive through the range of activities that we do with our students.
 As well as engaging the students in language learning we give them an insight into the culture of both Spain and Spanish speaking countries around the world.
-We always look for opportunities to take languages outside of the classroom, we do this through our residential trip to Valencia, cultural lessons and other enriching opportunities where students are able to build on their language knowledge and get to experience the language and culture first hand.
+We always look for opportunities to take languages outside of the classroom, we do this through our residential trip to Valencia, and in A Level we go to music and theatre shows as well as having a Christmas Spanish meal at a restaurant in town.
+We also offer lessons and other enriching cultural opportunities where students are able to build on their language knowledge and get to experience the language and culture first hand.